cmr624/cm-phaser-library/README.md

 ## Features

-- **Base sprites** (arcade and non-arcade) - which allows us to inherit from a base custom sprite that allows us to plugin to other "base" features we decide to implement.
-I can see eventually adding to this class to allow for sprites to have sound controlled by some global plugin.
+- **Base sprites** (arcade and non-arcade) - allows us to inherit from a base custom sprite that adds to the scene and contains a reference to the scene.

 - **Input features** - such as a simplified WASD arrow keys system and the `StandardInput` class which gives us up/down/left/right.